lukabratos/Snippet/README.md

 ## Overview

-Snippet is a Mac OS X Service made with Automator and powered by a small Ruby script for uploading code snippets to GitHub Gist with the ease of a simple right-click.
+Snippet is a Mac OS X Service made with Automator and powered by a small Python script for uploading code snippets to GitHub Gist with the ease of a simple right-click.

 ## Installation